libsh-archive/sh/README.w32.txt

+VISUAL STUDIO SOLUTION

+The simplest way to build Sh is to use the Visual Studio .NET solution file: win32/Sh.sln

+MAKEFILE

-On Windows, you can build Sh with
+If you don't have a copy of Visual Studio .NET, you can build Sh with:

  - the Visual C++ Toolkit, available at http://msdn.microsoft.com/visualc/vctoolkit2003/